Huzaifaahmad001/fatigue-strength-ml-prediction/README.md

 # Data-Driven Fatigue Strength Prediction of Heat-Treated 4140 Steel

 ## 📌 Overview
-This project investigates the prediction of fatigue strength in heat-treated AISI 4140 alloy steel using machine learning models trained on compositional and processing parameters.
-The work demonstrates how data-driven approaches can complement traditional experimental methods in understanding structure–property relationships in metallic materials.
+This project predicts fatigue strength in heat-treated AISI 4140 alloy steel using machine learning models trained on compositional and processing parameters.
+It demonstrates how data-driven approaches complement traditional experimental methods in understanding structure–property relationships in metallic materials.

 Developed as part of an undergraduate thesis in Metallurgy and Materials Engineering.